microsoft/BotBuilder-V3/specs/manifest/botframework-manifest.md

 `M5430`: Writers MUST include `name`, `startPosition`, and `endPosition` in all `entityReference` objects.

-`M5431`: Writers MUST only use positive integer numbers for the value of `startPosition` and `endPosition`.
+`M5431`: Writers MUST only use non-negative integer numbers for the value of `startPosition` and `endPosition`.

 `M5432`: Writers MUST include `startPosition` and `endPosition` values between 0 and the length of the [`text`](#Text) field.